marionbarker/OmniLoopMessageParser/README.md

 ## analyzeAllPodsInDeviceLog.py :

-WIP - don't put in documentation yet
+Break the pod messages by Pod address, with noPod going to next address Call analyzePodMessages for each chunk of messages

 ## analyzePodMessages.py :

 Routine for processing and reporting results for a single pod from Loop Report.
-WIP - plan to move some of the common stuff from here up to main
+Move some of the common stuff to utils

 Parses the message logs, prints a report and, if asked, outputs a row to a named csv file.